-Nine of the 21 janitors who cleaned and maintained the campus were laid off in January when Pixar entered into contract with the janitorial firm Preferred Building Services Inc., the story stated.
+Nine of the 21 janitors who cleaned and maintained the campus were laid off in January when Pixar entered into contract with the janitorial firm Preferred Building Services Inc.

 The SEIU-USW West represents the remaining 12 janitors fortunate enough to keep their jobs, the story noted.

 The demonstrations come after months of petitions and letter-writing campaigns by SEIU